NehaVNayak/CodXo_Internship/README.md

 ## Projects

 ### 1. Personal Portfolio
-A simple, responsive portfolio website to showcase my projects and skills.
+A simple portfolio website to showcase my projects and skills.
 This project highlights my proficiency in front-end development and design.

-- **Features:**
-  - Responsive design
-  - About me section
-  - Projects showcase
-  - Contact form

 - **Technologies Used:**
   - HTML